Saurav-Navdhare/Invoice-Generator/readme.md

 ## Installation

 Clone the project from the URL then

+Enter your mongoose string into MONGO_URI in .env file

 Install npm packages

-enter your mongoose string into MONGO_URI in .env file
 ```bash
   npm install
 ```